-A student who withdraws from Emory & Henry before the close of a semester must receive clearance from the Dean of Students.
+A student who withdraws from Emory & Henry before the close of a semester must receive clearance from the Registrar.
 Withdrawal forms are available from the Registrar.
-Withdrawal will be complete and refunds will be issued based on the date the form is signed by the Dean of Students, following an exit interview.
+Withdrawal will be complete and refunds will be issued based on the date the form is signed by the Registrar, following an exit interview.
 Refunds will be given as described in the catalog section on Refunds in the Event of Withdrawal from the College.